Virgil Abloh: “Figures of Speech”

 Great Hall, 1st Floor

-Since the beginning of his career, the multidisciplinary work of late visionary artist and designer Virgil Abloh (American, 1980–2021) has reshaped how we understand the role of fashion, art, design, and music in contemporary culture.
-Virgil Abloh: “Figures of Speech,” developed by the Museum of Contemporary Art Chicago, is the first museum exhibition devoted to Abloh’s work, spanning two decades of the artist’s practice, including collaborations with artist Takashi Murakami, musician Kanye West, and architect Rem Koolhaas, among others; material from his fashion label Off-White; and items from Louis Vuitton, where he served as the first Black menswear artistic director.
+Since the beginning of his career, the multidisciplinary work of late visionary artist and designer Virgil Abloh (Rockford, Illinois, 1980–2021, Chicago, Illinois) has reshaped how we understand the role of fashion, art, design, and music in contemporary culture.
+Virgil Abloh: “Figures of Speech,” developed by the Museum of Contemporary Art Chicago, is the first museum exhibition devoted to Abloh’s work and spans two decades of his practice, including collaborations with artist Takashi Murakami, musician Kanye West, and architect Rem Koolhaas, among others; material from his fashion label Off-White; and items from Louis Vuitton, where he served as the first Black menswear artistic director.

 Virgil Abloh: “Figures of Speech” is organized by Michael Darling, former James W. Alsdorf Chief Curator, Museum of Contemporary Art Chicago.
-The Brooklyn Museum presentation is organized by Antwaun Sargent, independent curator and writer.
+The Brooklyn Museum presentation is organized by writer and curator Antwaun Sargent.

 The exhibition is organized by the Museum of Contemporary Art Chicago.
 The exhibition tour is made possible by Kenneth C. Griffin.

 Major support for this exhibition is provided by

 Generous support is provided by the Brooklyn Museum’s Contemporary Art Committee.
 Additional support is provided by the Norman M. Feinberg Exhibition Fund and the Kay Unger Family Foundation.